 - Kinmen – Beishan Old Western Style Hostel: It’s not the most centrally located in the northern Beimen district and there’s no food or shops around it, but it is located in a historical building and despite its traditional exterior, has really well designed and comfortable facilities and a friendly owner.
 Read more about exploring Kinmen here

 Are you a luxury hostel lover?
-Tell me about your own recs for places to stay in Taiwan, or check out my many posts about travelling around Taiwan.
+Tell me about your own recs on cool affordable hostel options to stay in Taiwan, or check out my many posts about travelling around Taiwan.